This post may contain affiliate links. Read my full disclosure policy.

 - 3–6 dried red chili peppers ( or sub chili flakes at the end)

-- 1 tablespoon madras curry powder ( yellow curry powder)
+- 1 tablespoon madras curry powder ( or yellow curry powder)

 Singapore Noodle Sauce: